The Hendra Pony Club Inc, is not an Agistment business, stable or horse boarding facility.

 Please do not ask for Agistment if you are a rider 18yrs or over as refusal may offend.
 This is a pony club for kids who want to be involved in Pony Club and Pony Club run events.
 Junior members will have priority for Agistment.
 Only active qualified instructors and judges may be eligible to agist (at the discretion of the committee and only when agistment places are available).

 We are a pony club where children under 18yrs can have a horse, so they can be involved in Pony Club and Pony Club run events.
-Horses need to be attended 365 days a year and all children 16yrs and under must have a parent or guardian present at all times while on the HPC grounds.
+Horses need to be attended 365 days a year, ridden or exercised at least once a week (by the agisting member) and all children 16yrs and under must have a parent or guardian present at all times while on the HPC grounds.
 Agistment is 1 ridden horse per active member which has been approved by the committee.
 Agisting members are not permitted to swap horses in and out of the grounds (agisted horses are individually approved at all times).

 Only active qualified instructors and active judges, that have been instructing at the club and judging within Zone 1 clubs for a minimum of 12 months continually, may be eligible to agist (when spots are available).